Course Title: Biochemistry and Molecular Biology 1

 Course Description

-Biochemistry and Molecular Biology 1 is a major component of the second year of the Laboratory Medicine (BP147), Biomedical Sciences (BP231), Pharmaceutical Sciences (BP311), Bachelor of Science (Biotechnology)/Bachelor of Biomedical Science (BP293) and Bachelor of Engineering (Chemical Engineering) (Honours)/Bachelor of Pharmaceutical Sciences (BH122) programs.
-It is designed to provide the student with an understanding of the disciplines of biochemistry and molecular biology, and its applications in the laboratory.
+Biochemistry and Molecular Biology 1 is a major component of the second year of the Laboratory Medicine (BP147), Bachelor of Laboratory Medicine (Honours; BH129), Bachelor of Science (Biotechnology)/Bachelor of Biomedical Science (BP293) and Bachelor of Engineering (Chemical Engineering) (Honours)/Bachelor of Pharmaceutical Sciences (BH122) programs.
+It is designed to provide the student with an understanding of the disciplines of biochemistry and molecular biology, and their applications in the laboratory.
 The theory you will learn throughout the course will be applied and integrated into a series of laboratory-based practicals (face-to-face and/or on-line).
 You will solve practical-based scenarios and undertake a laboratory practical assessment at the end of the semester.
 Throughout the course you will gain an immersive laboratory experience covering biochemistry and molecular biology concepts and learn current, relevant state-of-the-art bioanalytical techniques which are routinely used in the clinical environment and in research.
-You will develop the required graduate attributes to either undertake professional practice or potential research endeavours.
+You will develop the required graduate attributes to either undertake professional practice or research endeavours.

 Objectives/Learning Outcomes/Capability Development